Central Soil Salinity Research Institute: Division of Soil and Crop Management

 The Division conducts research on resource conservation technologies and cost effective farming system models.
 It prepares and maintains digital databases of salt affected soils and conducts periodic assessment of soil resources.
 It also focusses on agroforestry on salt affected soils.

 Division of Irrigation and Drainage Engineering

 The Division attends to the areas related to groundwater recharge technologies, subsurface drainage for amelioration of waterlogged saline soils and decision support systems for ground water contaminations.
 The Division has project partnership with INNO-Asia.

 Division of Crop Improvement

 Development of saline and alkaline tolerant crops such as rice, wheat and mustard through conventional breeding and modern molecular and physiological approaches is the primary activity of the Division.

 The Division of Social Science Research

-The Division undertakes studies on the various aspects of land reclamation in relation to rural development.
+The Division is pursuing to evaluate and assess the socio-economic impact of the technologies developed by the institute.
+These technologies are transferred to the farmers and other stakeholders through frontline demonstrations, farmers’ fairs, exhibitions, and other extension methods.
+The development of human resources through trainings on reclamation and management of salt-affected soils and use of poor quality water in agriculture.

-Vision, Mission and Mandate
+Mandate

 Mandate: The institute is mandated with: